Kia J. Bentley, Ph.D., LCSW

 May 2014 Authored book The social worker and psychotropic medication chosen as one of “100 Great Books for the Social Worker’s Library” by mswprogramsonline.com

-Bentley, K.J., Mansini, M., Jacob, A. & McLeod, D.M. (in press).
+Bentley, K.J., Mansini, M., Jacob, A. & McLeod, D.M. (online first).
 Teaching research through the lens of social justice, human rights and diversity.
 Journal of Social Work Women and Criminal Justice.

-Casey, R.C. & Bentley, K.J. (online first).
+Casey, R.C. & Bentley, K.J.
+(2019).
 Psychotropic medication experiences of incarcerated women: Qualitative inquiry into conundrums of access and identity.
-Women and Criminal Justice.
+Women and Criminal Justice, 29(1), 1-13.

 Bentley, K.J., Cummings, C.R., Casey, R.C. & Kogut, C. (2018).
 Professional identity and shared decision-making among psychiatry residents: Designing a brief teaching module.
 Journal of Mental Health Education, Training and Practice, 13(2), 112-123.